CloudRunnerIO/cloudrunner/README.rst

 About
 --------

-CloudRunner.IO_ is a simple yet powerfull framework for remote server management.
+CloudRunner.IO_ is a simple yet powerful framework for remote server management.
 It's key features include:

 * **Execute scripts** in your choice(bash, python, ruby, puppet and chef-solo recipes)